How to Sell SaaS: 9 Tips for Startup Sales Success

 A long trial might seem like a good way to hook your customer, but you’re really just hurting your startup.
-For 99% of startups, trials shouldn’t be any longer than 14 days.
+For 99 percent of startups, trials shouldn’t be any longer than 14 days.
 Here’s why.

-Most people don’t use free trials for the full duration.
-Take a look at your data and you’ll see that the vast majority of your trial users duck out after about three days.
+- Most people don’t use free trials for the full duration.
+Look at your metrics, and you’ll see that most trial users duck out after about three days.

-Lower customer acquisition costs.
+- Lower customer acquisition costs.
 When you shorten your trial, you also shorten your sales cycle.
-If you’re able to shorten your sales cycle from six weeks to three, you will significantly reduce your customer acquisition costs.
+If you can shorten your sales cycle from six weeks to three, you will significantly reduce customer acquisition and lead generation costs.

 If you still have a low conversion rate after shortening your trial, try these three strategies to nurse lost trial leads into activation.